habeeb-nasr-12/MalabTodo/README.md

 #Start Metro Bundler

-In a terminal (or Cursor's integrated terminal), run:
+In a terminal (or vs code's integrated terminal), run:

 ```bash
 npm start